brandon-rhodes/fopnp/py3/chapter08/README.md

 services scale out to very large numbers of clients.

-The `squares.py` script requires you to install `memcached` on your system, along with a Python library for communicating with it (which should already be available if you have installed everything in this repository’s [`requirements.txt`](https://github.com/brandon-rhodes/fopnp/blob/m/py3/requirements.txt).
+The `squares.py` script requires you to install `memcached` on your system, along with a Python library for communicating with it — which should already be available if you have installed everything in this repository’s [`requirements.txt`](https://github.com/brandon-rhodes/fopnp/blob/m/py3/requirements.txt).